Soviet invasion of Georgia: Legacy

-On July 21, 2010, Georgia declared February 25 as Soviet Occupation Day to recall the Red Army invasion in 1921.
+Since July 21, 2010, Georgia commemorates February 25 as the Soviet Occupation Day.
 The Georgian parliament voted in favor of the government's initiative.
 The decision, endorsed unanimously by the Parliament of Georgia instructs the government to organize various memorial events every February 25 and to fly the national flag half-mast to commemorate, as the decision puts it, the hundreds of thousands of victims of political repressions of the Communist occupational regime.